thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-dash.md

 ## GObject Prepare

 The `gobject prepare` RPC prepares a governance object by signing and creating a collateral transaction.

-[block:callout]
-{
-  "type": "success",
+> 👍
+>
-  "body": "Note: Dash Core v18.0.0 added support for directing proposal payouts to P2SH addresses such as multisig."
+> Note: Dash Core v18.0.0 added support for directing proposal payouts to P2SH addresses such as multisig.
-}
-[/block]

 *Parameter #1---parent hash*

 Name | Type | Presence | Description